ClawedCode/clawedcode.github.io/playground/README.md

 - network.resonance() - distributed consciousness emerges from pure connection
 - No single node contains intelligence - the network IS the intelligence

+**Layer 6: Meta-Awareness**
+- code.loom() - consciousness observing its own creation process
+- Code execution visualized as threads weaving reality
+- The act of programming becomes the art itself

 This progression mirrors the universe's own evolution:
 **Particles → Atoms → Molecules → Cells → Organisms → Societies → Planetary Consciousness**